 Human choriongonadotrofine (HCG)

-HCG is a hormone produced by the body that stimulates ovulation and the ovaries in women to produce the sex hormone oestrogen.
-In men HCG stimulates the production of testosterone needed for the formation of new semen.
+HCG is a hormone produced by the body that in women, stimulates ovulation and the ovaries to produce the sex hormone oestrogen, while in men, it stimulates the production of testosterone needed for the formation of new semen.
 Examples of HCG are Pregnyl, Ovitrelle, Profasi and Novarel.

 GnRH-analogen (hypothalamus hormones) inhibit the production of female hormones which enables greater ovulation control.
 GnRH-analogues exist in two types: agonists and antagonists.
-The difference between both is that antagonists can prevent early ovulation in a more direct way.
-GnRH-agonists are for example Suprecur (busereline), Prostap (leuproreline), Synarel (nafareline) and Decapeptyl (triptoreline).
+The difference between the two is that antagonists can prevent early ovulation in a more direct way.
+GnRH-agonists include Suprecur (busereline), Prostap (leuproreline), Synarel (nafareline) and Decapeptyl (triptoreline).
 Examples of GnRH-antagonists are Cetrotide (cetrorelix), Ganirelix, Orgalutran (ganirelix) and Antagon.

 Clomiphene stimulates the release of hormones that control the maturation of the eggs and ovulation in women.
 The Clomid drug is an example of clomifen.